ouidhi/future_of_genres/README.md

 * I **trained** the model on all data **except the last 12 months**
 * I **tested** the forecast performance on the **final year**

-This split mimics how forecasts are used in real-world settings — we test predictions on unseen data.
+This split mimics how forecasts are used in real-world settings, we test predictions on unseen data.

 ---